 FIVE POINTS

-The Five Points bus line was a lesser known DSR route which
+The Five Points bus line was a lesser known DSR route which operated along

-between the City of Detroit and Redford Township.
-The bus route
+Street actually serves as the boundary road between the City of Detroit and

-began on October 5, 1941, and continued on as a DSR bus line for
+Redford Township.
+The bus route began on October 5, 1941, and continued on

-nearly twenty years.
+DSR bus line for nearly twenty years.

 The original

-Five Points route began at Grand River and Lahser,
+Five Points route began at Grand River and Lahser, and traveled

-ridership on the line were light, with headways scheduled at 15
+River.
+Both service and ridership on the line were light, with headways

 Effective on June 19, 1951, the

-Five Points line replaced a portion
+Five Points line replaced a portion of the Six

-of the Six Mile (McNichols) Shuttle, and was extended along
+(McNichols) Shuttle, and was extended along McNichols to the Glenhurst

-limits).
-Headways on the
+(just past the western city limits).
+Headways on the Five Points–

-Five Points-Six Mile Shuttle averaged
+Six Mile Shuttle

-hours.
-However, beginning October 2, 1953, the Six Mile service was
+during off-peak hours.
+However, beginning Oct.
+2, 1953, the

-Road.
-Effective May 1, 1955, the Sunday service on the Five
+1955, the Sunday service on the

-Points line, along with nine other bus routes, was discontinued due
+Five Points line, along with nine other bus

-to "little demand" on that day of the week.
+routes, was discontinued due to "little demand" on that day of the week.

-out of the Coolidge Terminal serviced the line.
+assigned out of the

 The